 Our House also takes its raw survey results to its Community Council, made up of current and former Our House clients.
 The Community Council reads and interprets the survey results and makes recommendations to Our House management and staff.
 Dialogue like that can often help you understand what the feedback you’ve collected means at a far deeper level than your analysis can.
 That’s not to say your analysis is not useful – in fact, presenting the patterns and ideas you’ve uncovered from your analysis can be a good way of starting the dialogue.
 One approach you can use is setting up a focus group of people who are representative of the people you seek to serve.
 You can share your analysis with them, and then let the discussion take off!

 In addition to helping you understand what the feedback you’ve collected means, the dialogue step can also help the people you seek to serve feel that you’re really listening to their expertise.

 That in turn can help them support your feedback processes, and perhaps even be more willing to give feedback the next time you ask for it.
 And even more importantly, it’s a way of sharing the power you have.

 And finally, the dialogue step sets you up to take action based on the feedback you’ve received.
 Dialogue can help a group reach consensus about what should be done in response to the feedback.
 Sometimes you and the people you seek to serve will have different ideas about what you should do in response to feedback.
 Dialogue is about finding a middle-ground, and better solutions than you (or the people you seek to serve) could come up with on your own.

-Tune in next we as we tackle the final step of the loop: course correct.
+Next up: Tune in next as we tackle the final step of the loop: course correct.